 Status Definitions

-Approved The test administrator or test examiner has approved the student for the session, but the student has not yet started or resumed the test.
+The TA or TE has approved the student for the session, but the student has not yet started or resumed the assessment.

-Denied The test administrator or test examiner denied the student entry into the session.
-If the student attempts to enter the session again, this status will change to “Pending” until the test administrator or test examiner approves or denies the student.
+The TA or TE denied the student entry into the session.
+If the student attempts to enter the session again, this status will change to “Pending” until the TA or TE approves or denies the student.

 Expired